audioscavenger/BiasBuster/README.md

 ![BiasBuster overview](assets/BiasBuster.svg)

-The transcription is done on GPU and produces text files and captions in various formats.
+The transcription is done with Whisper on GPU and produces text files and captions in various formats.
-They are then crunched by a python script that fills a database, and outputs html files and word clouds, etc.
+They are then processed by a python script that updates SQLite, and outputs html files and word cloud images, etc.
 PNG files are compressed by pngquant to save space.

 This project comes in 2 parts:
-- A bash script that runs every 30mn to download mp3 chunks of, well, 30mn each
+- A Linux side:
+  - kjzz.sh: cron downloads mp3 chunks based off the json schedule; appends/restarts downloads
-- A Windows part:
+- A Windows side:
-  - A batch that calls whisper-faster to transcribe mp3 to text
+  - BiasBuster-whisper.cmd: calls whisper-faster to transcribe mp3 to text; model distil-large-v3 recommended.
-  - A python script that loads transcriptions into a SQLite database, and outputs html, statistics, word clouds etc
+  - KJZZ-db.py: process and loads transcriptions into SQLite, outputs html, statistics, word clouds etc

-The Windows part could run on Linux as well, whisper also can use CPU (slower), and the processing batch should be rewritten in bash.
+The Windows part could run on Linux as well.
+The whisper part can use CPU (slower), and the processing batch should be rewritten in bash easily.

 ![week46 example](assets/week46%20example.png)